 How far can mosquitoes fly?

 It depends on the species.
-Some kinds of mosquitoes can fly many miles in search of a meal.
+Some kinds of mosquitoes, like the western encephalitis mosquito Culex tarsalis, can fly 10 miles.
 Other species, like invasive Aedes aegypti, never fly more than a few hundred feet from where they were born.